 We recommend our decks be somewhere between 88 and 127 mm in length.
 This gives you the best balance between ease of control and being able to pull off more complex tricks.

 The width of your deck should be between 22 and 50 mm.
 This gives you enough space to balance your fingers while executing mid-air tricks but keeps things narrow enough so that you can keep your hands close together for better control.

-Fingerboarding is a great way to stay up with all the tricks you’ve learned and done while skateboarding.
-Whether you still have the ability to skateboard or not, a fingerboard may be used to perform tricks and have fun.
+Fingerboards are a great way to stay familiar with all the tricks you’ve learned while skateboarding.
+Whether you still can skateboard or not, you can always use a fingerboard to perform tricks and have fun.

 If you’re on a tight budget, consider the Meezu Wood Professional Fingerboard.
 It offers great speed, durability, smoothness, and feel at an affordable price point.

-No matter what you pick, keep practicing, try new tricks to keep improving your skills, and live the fun of fingerboarding in your own way.
+No matter what you pick, keep practicing, try new tricks to keep improving your skills, and live the fun of fingerboards in your own way!